Abu Zayd al-Balkhi: Exposure therapy

+Core emotions

+al-Balkhi wrote that anxiety and distress were at the core of all harmful emotional symptoms (e.g. anger) and that happiness and joyfulness were the root cause of all positive emotional states (e.g. tranquility, pleasure and delight).

 Sexual attributes

 While the topic of sex is more widely discussed today, al-Balkhi explored the subject in detail, specifically various sexual attributes and the affects that they have on an individual.
 A specific talking point that he mentioned in his work was the act of remaining abstinent.
 By doing so, an individual subjects themself to physical ailments, since the act is deemed by him to be "unnatural".
 He also recommended a specific diet and to abstain from taking medications that were believed to enhance sexuality as a means to treat sexual impotence.

 Politics

 In a collection of works by the 10th-century al-Tawhidi, al-Balkhi describes politics as an art that aims to contribute to the rise of a country.
 Furthermore, he mentions five separate sources that play into the overall outcome of politics.
 These include the tangible cause as corresponding to the subjects' affairs, the official reason as to the overall well-being of the people, the driving force as "the ruler’s concern for the affairs of his subjects", the purpose as the preservation of public welfare, as well as the instrumental cause consisting of using "incitement and intimidation" to achieve the goal.